matlab-deep-learning/Object-Detection-Using-Pretrained-YOLO-v2/README.md

 Train Custom YOLO v2 Detector Using Transfer Learning
 ------------------------------------------------------------

 Transfer learning enables you to adapt a pretrained YOLO v2 object detector to your dataset.
-Create a custom YOLO v2 network for transfer learning with a new set of classes using the configureYOLOv2TransferLearn.mlx example.
+Create a custom YOLO v2 network for transfer learning with a new set of classes using the configureYOLOv2TransferLearn.m script.
 For more information about training a YOLO v2 object detector, see [Object Detection using YOLO v2 Deep Learning Example](https://www.mathworks.com/help/vision/ug/train-an-object-detector-using-you-only-look-once.html).

 Code Generation
 ---------------